eshaank1/chat-backend/README.md

-## Backend readme
+## CSP Passion Project Backend

-This is our CSP passion project backend, feel free to look around
+This is our CSP Passion Project Backend, feel free to look around!

-Group Members: Frontend: Braandon and Ninaad
+Group Members: Brandon, Eshaan, Aaron, and Ninaad
-               Backend:  Eshaan and Aaron

-Link to our website: https://chat.stu.nighthawkcodingsociety.com/
+Link to our website: https://eshaank1.github.io/chat/